Nikturab/HousePlantCTF/[reverse]RTCP_Trivia/writeup.md

 $ d2j-dex2jar client.apk
 $ jd-gui client-dex2jar.jar
 ```
 As we can see, data is encoded with AES and there are two parameters, that some algorithm generates.
-But зачем думать и реверсить его, если можно использовать фриду.
+But instead of thinking and reversing let's just use frida.

 Downloading frida:
 ```sh